bukiro/PECS/README.md

 - [ ] Implement all Ancestry Feats
 - [x] Implement all Heritages
 - [x] Implement all Backgrounds
-- [ ] Implement all Classes and Archetypes
+- [ ] Implement all Classes and Multiclass Archetypes
 - [x] - Monk
 - [x] - Fighter
 - [ ] Add custom conditions with effects